aburrell/apexpy/docs/maintenance.rst

 1. Remove any existing binaries by running the ``make clean`` command.
 2. Build the ``apextest`` binary by running the ``make`` command.
+3. Copy the IGRF coefficient file (``cp ../apexpy/igrf13coeff.txt``) into the current directory.
-3. Execute the ``apextext`` binary.
+4. Execute the ``apextext`` binary.
-4. Confirm the output printed to the screen matches the test output shown in the comment blot at the bottom of ``checkapexsh.f90``.
+5. Confirm the output printed to the screen matches the test output shown in the comment blot at the bottom of ``checkapexsh.f90``.

 The output may not match the test output exactly due to floating point errors